Dhruvsharma132/kea-ml-similarity-system/README.md

 * Latency of embedding generation
 * Scaling similarity search for large datasets
 * Handling noisy or incomplete inputs
-* Need for efficient indexing (vector search)
+* Need for vector search systems

 ---

 ## 📊 Evaluation

 * Cosine similarity used for ranking
-* Manual validation confirms semantic correctness
+* Manual validation confirms semantic accuracy
 * Can be extended with:

   * Similarity thresholds
-  * Precision/Recall evaluation
+  * Precision/Recall metrics

 ---